adele25p/adele25p/README.md

 - 👋 Hi, I’m Adèle
 - 🎐 I’m interested in Japan
-- 📚 I'm in the first year of C.M.I Computer Science
+- 📚 I'm in the second year of C.M.I Computer Science